SteeltoeOSS/Documentation/api/v4/management/prometheus.md

 ### .NET Runtime

-To instrument the .NET Runtime for metrics:
+To instrument the .NET runtime for metrics:

 1. Add a reference to the `OpenTelemetry.Instrumentation.Runtime` NuGet package.